 It involves getting inside people’s heads and learning what they want to hear, what appeals to them and makes their hearts beat faster.

 It only seems logical to pair it up with another branch that does the same thing – psychology.

 But don’t worry; while no amount of practice will turn any one of us into Picasso, being a top-notch copywriter is a talent that can be mastered.

-Therefore, if you would like to learn some essential tricks of the trade and explore the psychology side of marketing, this is a great place to start.
+Therefore, if you would like to learn some essential tricks of the trade and explore the psychology side of marketing and SaaS copywriting, this is a great place to start.

 1. Illusory Truth Effect